 A doctoral student is expected to defend his or her dissertation proposal to an appropriate committee.
 The committee should have one expert examiner from the Institute and another examiner from outside of the Institute.
 They are nominated by the PG Chair and the Dean (R&D).
 A student is declared a Ph.D. candidate after this requirement is satisfied.
 This is expected to be accomplished before the end of 10 semesters.

-The student should maintain a CGPA of 7.0 in the coursework to become a Ph.D candidate.
+The student should have a CGPA of 7.0 in the coursework to graduate with a Ph.D degree.

 Minimum is 6 semesters.
 The maximum duration for a Ph.D is 12 semesters.
 To continue beyond 5 years, explicit approval of the Dean (R&D) needs to be obtained.

-Student must give a 1-page report on work done so far and a brief amount of what needs to be done and when it will be done.
-The advisor should write a brief report on the students report also.
+Students must give a 1-page report on work done so far and a brief amount of what needs to be done and when it will be done.
+The advisor should write a brief report on the students’ report also.
 A student cannot register without this permission.